tc39/notes/es8/2017-09/sept-27.md

 MF: That reduces the usefulness for this operator then.

 WH: It is more useful though because if it is a number and I expect it to be a function, I wouldn't know about it.
-It’s hard for me to come up for a scenario where:
+It's hard for me to come up for a scenario where:
 - if the value f is missing, I don't want to call it;
 - if the value f is a number, I silently don't want to call it;
 - if the value f is a function, I want to call it.